Meet the monsters that cause customer churn

 Set up automated alerts so you know when usage data is trending downward.
 Get involved before they become totally disengaged.

-Reach out offering a helping hand to get them back on track.
+Offer a helping hand to get them back on track.
 Set small and attainable goals at first to build their motivation and confidence back up.

 ChurnZero Boost